U N I V E R S I T Y C L U B O F C H I C A G O

 Sir Winston Churchill's knighthood (Monday) with some remarks

-from David O'CONNOR on the article, Rescuing Churchill from the
+from David O'CONNOR on the article, Rescuing Churchill from

 preparation for his lecture at the Harris Theater next month